thewca/wca-documents/documents/policies/external/Competition Requirements.md

       2. There must be a deadline after which refunds are not issued.
          1. This deadline should be the same as the deadline to add registered events except if the deadline to add registered events is during the competition.
       3. Under force majeure, a full refund of their registration fee may be issued beyond the deadline at the delegate’s discretion.
-      4. Competitors who cancel their registration while on the waiting list should be given a full refund of their registration fee.
+      4. Competitors who cancel their registration while on the waiting list must be given a full refund of their registration fee.
       5. Competitors who are still on the waiting list at the deadline for accepting competitors from the waiting list should be given a full refund of their registration fee.
    7. Different locations for multi-location competitions may have different registration requirements (e.g. competitor limit).
    8. The organization team must consider whether a registration fee is affordable to those living in the region.